 Data for these reports are collected through health surveys, by hospitals, and by doctors across Australia.

 An important issue when collecting health information or data is to make sure the information is accurate and reliable.
 If some details are missing, the information may not be accurate.
-For example, to understand health data about Indigenous people, states and territories need to collect information about their patients, including whether a person is Indigenous.
-Some states and territories (like SA, WA and the NT) reliably collect this information, but others (like the ACT and Tas) do not.
-This means that most information about the health of Indigenous people is only accurate for certain states and territories, but not for Australia as a whole.
-The information about the Indigenous populations is getting better, but there are still limitations.
-To get a more detailed picture of Indigenous health (which includes details of the coverage of each health topic by state/territory), please refer to our Overview of Indigenous health status (http://www.healthinfonet.ecu.edu.au/overviews).
+For example, to understand health data about Aboriginal and Torres Strait Islander peoples, states and territories need to collect information about their patients, including whether a person is Aboriginal or Torres Strait Islander.
+Some states and territories (like SA, WA and the NT) reliably collect this information, but others (for example the ACT and Tas) do not.
+This means that most information about the health of Aboriginal and Torres Strait Islander peoples is only accurate for certain states and territories, but not for Australia as a whole.
+The information about Aboriginal and Torres Strait Islander populations is getting better, but there are still limitations.
+To get a more detailed picture of Aboriginal and Torres Strait Islander health (which includes details of the coverage of each health topic by state/territory), please refer to the Overview of Indigenous health status (www.healthinfonet.ecu.edu.au/overviews).

 To create a complete picture, all the information in this report should be looked at in the context of the 'social determinants of health', the term used to talk about factors that affect people's lives, including their health .

 The social determinants of health include if a person:

-Social determinants that are particularly important to many Indigenous people are:
+Social determinants that are particularly important to many Aboriginal and Torres Strait Islander people are:

 If a person feels safe, has a job that earns enough money, and feels connected to their family and friends, they will generally be healthier.
-Indigenous people are generally worse off than non-Indigenous people when it comes to the social determinants of health .
+Aboriginal and Torres Strait Islander people are generally worse off than non-Indigenous people when it comes to the social determinants of health .